STATE & FEDERAL CRIMINAL DEFENSE LAWYER

 - All of our attorneys have 5 star ratings on Google and AVVO.

 - Managing Partner Bryan Hoeller has been named by Fort Worth Magazine as Top Criminal Defense Lawyer in Fort Worth for 2018.

-- Partners Bryan Hoeller and Colin McLaughlin are both recognized as Top 100 Lawyers by the National Trial Lawyer’s Association.
+- Partners Bryan Hoeller and Colin McLaughlin are both recognized as Top 100 Lawyers by The National Trial Lawyer’s Association in 2018.